apendua/meteor-actions/README.md

 # meteor-actions

-This package defines a level of abstraction for simple action management.
+This package provides a level of abstraction for simple action management.
 It allows you to specify privilages for each action separately, or for a group of actions.
 You can do things like searching for all actions with